-Removing a file in an arbitrary directory is considered to be dangerous, because the object that is unlinked may not be the same object anymore that has been determined to be a suid/sgid file before.
+The rationale for this behaviour is that removing a file in an arbitrary directory is considered to be dangerous, because the object that is unlinked may not be the same object anymore that has been determined to be a suid/sgid file before.
 You have been warned.